Molly Hayes: Runaways

 After being energized, Molly tosses the weight of a skyscraper-sized monster in Runaways vol. 2 #20.
 Art by Adrian Alphona.

 In the second volume, Molly fights under Nico's command and witnesses the future Gert die in Chase's arms as she warns the Runaways about the future supervillain named Victor Mancha.
 Molly participates in the search, and during the second fight with Excelsior, Molly discerns Chamber's fake accent; he is later revealed to be Geoffrey Wilder in disguise.

 After Victor joins the team, Molly accompanies him on group shopping trips under Nico's orders because she believes that Molly is the only individual member of the Runaways capable of bringing Victor down should he betray the team.
 During the Runaways' trip to New York City to exonerate Cloak, Molly meets her idol and childish crush Wolverine, but he scares her and she hurls him out of a church, thereafter maintaining a severe dislike of him.
-During the adventure, The Punisher pursues the group in the mistaken belief that they are criminals.
+During the adventure, the Punisher pursues the group in the mistaken belief that they are criminals.
 Molly stops him with a single punch, only to become distressed when she realizes the Punisher has no superpowers and that she has really hurt him.
-After the Runaways solve the case, they return to Los Angeles, but Wolverine and the X-Men follow them, looking to enroll Molly in Xavier's School For Gifted Youngsters.
+After the Runaways solve the case, they return to Los Angeles, but Wolverine and the X-Men follow them, looking to enroll Molly in Xavier's School for Gifted Youngsters.
 After a short altercation, the X-Men leave Molly alone, realizing that it would be unfair to force her to enroll.

 During one mission, Molly gets separated from the team and the Provost abducts her.
 He coerces Molly and other children into robbing banks for him.
 Molly rallies the children to stage a coup, and she finds her way back to the Runaways.

 Molly is abducted in a battle with a second incarnation of the Pride, made up of Alex's MMORPG friends and led by a younger version of Alex's father Geoffrey.
 Nico rescues Molly with Xavin's aid, but Gert dies covering their escape.
 After Gert's death, Molly asks the Leapfrog, the group's transport, if Gert went to Heaven, but it cannot reply since Heaven is not on any of the maps in its database.
 Soon afterwards, Molly begins hearing a disembodied voice she believes is Gert's, and follows its instructions to help revive Victor.
 She helps Victor rescue Nico from the Gibborim and subsequently joins the team on their cross-country trek to evade Iron Man and S.H.I.E.L.D.
 The voice Molly heard is later revealed to have been Alex's.

-Molly is referenced in New X-Men #42 (Nov.
-2007): when Mercury researches for the youngest mutant in the world, Hellion asks about Molly, whom he believes to be five years old.
-The Stepford Cuckoos inform Julian he is incorrect.